bigmikecreates/leo/README.md

 # 1. Introduction

-This project proposes an alternative framework for integrating AI agents into human workflows, designed to mitigate one of the most common cognitive consequences of AI adoption: reduced learning efficiency
+This project proposes an alternative framework for integrating AI agents into human workflows, designed to mitigate one of the most common cognitive consequences of AI adoption: reduced learning efficiency.

 <br>